 Suggestions

-Add specific actions the skill performs, e.g., 'Scans source code to detect hardcoded passwords, API keys, tokens, and other sensitive credentials'
+Add specific concrete actions the skill performs, e.g., 'Scans source code for hardcoded passwords, API keys, tokens, and secrets.
+Reports file locations and suggests secure alternatives like environment variables or secret managers.'

 | Dimension | Reasoning | Score |